Julien Lepers: Early life

 Son of the conductor Raymond Lepers and the singer Maria Rémusat, and grandson of the painter Claude Rémusat, Lepers was born in Paris but spent his childhood in Antibes, then in Saint-Dié-des-Vosges.
-He studied law at the University of Nice Sophia Antipolis, and became licenciate.
+He studied law at the University of Nice Sophia Antipolis, and became licentiate.

 Career as a host

 Lepers won a presenter contest organised by Jean-Pierre Foucault at the radio station RMC where he became a radio host, from 1973 to 1978.
 There, he was Mister Hit parade before moving to RTL.

 In the eighties, Lepers was the host for a year of À tout cœur, an entertainment programme broadcast by the Swiss TV channel TSR, which featured famous singers.

 He debuted as a television host in France in 1986, at the age of 36, on FR3 in La Nouvelle Affiche, and then in the breakfast television show Télématin on Antenne 2.

 From November 1988 until February 2016, Lepers hosted Questions pour un champion, the French version of the game show Going for Gold.
-The show is on air to this day and is still a success.

 In August 1998, Lepers also hosted C'est l'été on France 3.

 Musical career

-In 1978 and 1979, Lepers recorded four songs: De retour de vacances, Je t'aime trop, Pleure sous la pluie and Oh!
-Sylvie.
+In 1978 and 1979, Lepers recorded four songs: "De retour de vacances", "Je t'aime trop", "Pleure sous la pluie" and "Oh!
+Sylvie".

-As a self-taught pianist, keen on music, he is the composer of three hits by French singer, Herbert Léonard: Pour le plaisir in 1981, Amoureux fous (duet with Julie Pietri) in 1983, and Flagrant délit (which became a number-one hit in Quebec) in 1985.
+As a self-taught pianist, keen on music, he is the composer of three hits by French singer, Herbert Léonard: "Pour le plaisir" in 1981, "Amoureux fous" (duet with Julie Pietri) in 1983, and "Flagrant délit" (which became a number-one hit in Quebec) in 1985.
 He has also written many songs for Sylvie Vartan, Michel Delpech and Sheila.

 In June 1996, he recorded an album with the Bratislava Symphonic Orchestra.
 In parallel with his television career, he continues his career as a musician.